What You Need To Know About Scissors©

 Guest Lecturer: Dongho Jun and Sunjoo Park

-In 1996 Dongho Jun and Sunjoo Park originally started a scissors business in Korea, then in 2008 they relocated to the United States and created, JP Plan, LLC., Gainesville, Florida.
+In 1996 Dongho Jun and Sunjoo Park originally started a scissors business in Korea, then in 2008 they relocated to the United States and created, JP Plan, LLC., in Gainesville, Florida.

-Don (Dongho) studied in Japan developing an extensive knowledge about scissors in various well known Japanese Manufacturers.
+Don (Dongho) studied in Japan developing an extensive knowledge about scissors at various well known Japanese Manufacturers.
 Today Don is recognized as a Master in all aspects of hand craftsmanship and the manufacturing of quality scissors.
 For decades, they have been devoted to creating the highest quality beauty shears for professional hairstylists from all over the world.
 JP Plan is also know for their advance research in the technology and science of the materials used in scissors manufacturing from around the globe.

 Dongho Jun and Sunjoo Park ,a premier team in the scissors industry are presenting some insight to the Making of Scissors as a guest lecturer at Scissors University.